Tom-Hirschberger/MMM-GPIO-Notifications/README.md

 As with version 0.2.0 of the module i need to change to a different library and so the `gpio_debounce` option is no longer support.
 Use the delay options instead!

+**If the module is unable to register a GPIO i.e. cause it is used by a other program already MagicMirror will quit.
+There is no way to catch this exception so be careful to only use free pins.
+Use the `gpioinfo` command to check for unused GPIOs.**

 **I wrote an [english](https://www.github.com/Tom-Hirschberger/MMM-GPIO-Notifications/tree/master/examples%2FHC-SR501%2FHC-SR501-GPIO4-README-EN.md) and an [german](https://www.github.com/Tom-Hirschberger/MMM-GPIO-Notifications/tree/master/examples%2FHC-SR501%2FHC-SR501-GPIO4-README-DE.md) tutorial on howto connect an HC-SR501 PIR sensor and use this module in combination with [MMM-Screen-Powersave-Notifications](https://github.com/Tom-Hirschberger/MMM-Screen-Powersave-Notification) to implement an auto-on/auto-off for the screen**

 ## Installation